Press

 Artificial intelligence on the phone: how automated calls work and how to recognize them

 Artificial intelligence is increasingly making inroads into areas that have long been considered unambiguously human.
 A new article by publicist and technology observer Markus Schall on the online magazine of M. Schall Verlag describes an experience that many people are likely to have more frequently in the future: a phone call with an artificial voice that can hardly be distinguished from a real person.
-The article entitled ‘ When I was on the phone with a robot - how AI is conquering the telephone and how ...
+The article entitled ‘ When I was on the phone with a robot - how AI is conquering the telephone and ...

 Read more